 CYNAC

-Mechanism Of Action: Aceclofenac has higher anti-inflammatory action than conventional NSAIDs.
+Mechanism Of Action: Aceclofenac has a higher anti-inflammatory action than conventional NSAIDs.
 It is a cytokine inhibitor.
-Aceclofenac works by blocking the action of a substance in the body called cyclo-oxygenase.
-Cyclo-oxygenase is involved in the production of prostaglandins (chemicals in the body) which cause pain, swelling and inflammation.
+Aceclofenac works by inhibiting the action of any substance in the body called cyclo-oxygenase.
+Cyclo-oxygenase is involved in the production of prostaglandins (chemicals in the body) that cause pain, swelling, and inflammation.
 Aceclofenac is the glycolic acid ester of diclofenac.

 The mean plasma elimination half-life is 4 – 4.3 hours